 Former employers don’t have to offer retiree coverage.
 In many cases, employers don’t offer these benefits.

 Do retirees pay for Medicare?

 Yes, Medicare isn’t free.
 While most people will qualify for Premium-free Part A, Part B has a monthly premium.
-Plus, there are deductibles, copays, and coinsurances you can expect to pay per service.
+Plus, you can expect to pay deductibles, copays, and coinsurances per service.

 Then, there are Medicare Part D prescription costs.
 Now, these costs can be minimized through additional health insurance.

 If I retire at 62, can I get Medicare?